 - ½ tsp.
 Himalayan salt

-- Preheat oven to 400 degrees Fahrenheit
+- Preheat oven to 400 degrees Fahrenheit (or 200 degrees Celcius)

 - Spread beets out on a medium baking sheet over top aluminum foil

 - Coat with coconut oil and salt evenly